Awards - RC01 Best C&M Working Paper Award

-The Committee on Concepts and Methods (C&M - IPSA RC01) publishes two highly regarded series of working papers.
-Every year, at the Annual Meeting of the American Political Science Association (APSA), the Committee chooses the best paper published in either of its two series during the preceding calendar year.
+The Committee on Concepts and Methods (C&M - IPSA RC01) used to publish two highly regarded series of working papers.
+In 2011, the Committee introduced the Best C&M Working Paper Award, which recognized the best working paper published in either of its two series during the three previous years.
+After being discontinued following the 2014 award, it was revived in 2024, and it now also covers journal articles and contributions to edited volumes.

 Recipients